 In this respect, it is not only interesting to see that the British assistance was more remote than the American, but that the UK also further qualified its assistance.
-It stressed that munition and personnel were supplied under "longstanding" and "preexisting government-to-government arrangements," and emphasized the assistance's "routine" character.
-It appears that the UK drew a line between general military cooperation with Saudi-Arabia and support provided specifically to the military operation, although it acknowledged that both forms were essential for the coalition's operation.
+It stressed that munition and personnel were supplied under "longstanding" and "preexisting government-to-government arrangements,"1718 and emphasized the assistance's "routine" character.
+It appears that the UK drew a line between general military cooperation with Saudi-Arabia and support provided specifically to the military operation, although it acknowledged that both forms were essential for the coalition's operation.1719 Particularly for the latter, the UK stressed its rigorous assessment.
 Furthermore, the UK asserted that some of its assistance sought to mitigate the threat from airstrikes, and induce compliance with interna-